Health and Behavior

 Online Continuing Education Course

 Identify practical strategies for helping people change their health-related behaviors.
-Covers models of change, factors affecting change, and techniques for supporting patients working to improve their health.
-Applicable CEU for nursing, occupational therapy, physical therapy, and EMS personnel.
+Covers techniques to facilitate change in patients, models of change, and factors affecting change.
+Applicable CEU for nursing, occupational therapy, and physical therapy.

 Choose a profession below:

 LEARNING OUTCOME AND OBJECTIVES: Upon completion of this continuing education course, you will be able to explain the concept of change and practical strategies for helping people change their health-related behaviors.
-Specific learning objectives include:
+Specific learning objectives to address potential knowledge gaps include:

 - Describe the stages of the Transtheoretical (Stages of Change) Model.